MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2020-03-10.md

 ms.search.region: Global
 # ms.search.industry:
 ms.author: dkrame
-ms.search.validFrom: 2020-03-09
+ms.search.validFrom: 2020-03-10
 ms.dyn365.ops.version: Human Resources

 ---

-# "What's new or changed in Dynamics 365 Human Resources (March 10, 2020)"
+# What's new or changed in Dynamics 365 Human Resources (March 10, 2020)

 This article describes features that are either new or changed in Dynamics 365 Human Resources.
 Changes apply to build number 8.1.2985.
 The numbers in parentheses in some headings refer to LCS support numbers for reference.

-## Can't access skill gap analysis report - (394460)
+## Can't access skill gap analysis report (394460)

-This report is not supported in Dynamics 365 Human Resources.
-The menu item to print the SSRS report has been removed.
+This report isn't supported in Dynamics 365 Human Resources.
+The menu item to print the SSRS report is removed.

-## Incorrect message accessing the "Getting Started" page - (417950)
+## Incorrect message accessing the Getting Started page (417950)

-With this change, security will now trim this menu item if you do not have access to the form.
+With this change, security hides this menu item if you don't have access to the form.

-## Streamlined task maintenance for employees - (380538)
+## Streamlined task maintenance for employees (380538)

 The worker task maintenance form lists all tasks for an employee across onboarding, offboarding, transitions, and business processes.
-Tasks can be deleted, reassigned or have the status updated.
-Example:  Benjamin Martin is the benefits administrator.
-When individuals are onboarded, tasks are created for Benjamin to review the new employee’s benefit selection.
-Benjamin has past tasks that he has completed, and future tasks that need to be completed.
-Benjamin decides to leave the company, so his tasks need to either be re-assigned or removed.
-The task maintenance form (in the action pane of the Worker form) allows all of Benjamin’s tasks to be re-assigned to another worker or removed.
+You can delete, reassign, or update the status of tasks.

+Example: Benjamin Martin is a benefits administrator.
+During employee onboarding, tasks are created for Benjamin to review the new employee’s benefit selection.
+Benjamin has past tasks that he has completed, and future tasks that he needs to complete.
+Benjamin decides to leave the company, so his tasks need to be either re-assigned or removed.
+The task maintenance form (in the action pane of the **Worker** form) allows all of Benjamin’s tasks to be re-assigned to another worker or removed.

 ## Common Data Service solution is now available with the following changes: